Flow Motion Running Blog

 So many times during a run and throughout a training cycle our minds can drift into some negative places.
 How do we handle this and turn it into something more positive and productive?

-The ability to recover from a run varies from person-to-person, but there are some actions you can take to maximize the process.
+The ability to recover from a run varies from person-to-person, but there are some actions you can take to maximize the process such as nutrition for recovery.
 The quicker you can recover from a run, the more quality you can put into your upcoming runs.

 The most powerful purposes are ones that are intrinsic (you want to do it, rather than someone is making you or pressuring you to) or ones that positively impact others.
+What is your motivation to run?
 What is your purpose for running?

-A marathon is very rarely 26.2 miles when you check your watch or GPS system at the end of the race and this is largely down to being able to run the tangents of the course.
+A marathon is very rarely 26.2 miles when you check your watch or GPS system at the end of the race and this is largely down to running tangents of the course.

-Trying out things like surges in your training can really help you come race day, especially if the legs aren't fully cooperating.
+Trying out things like surges in your training can really help you with your race day running strategy, especially if the legs aren't fully cooperating.

 A plan is great, but it’s important to listen to your body too.
 How do you make sure you give your body what it needs?